Ampol: Merger between Caltex and Ampol

 Prior to 1995, Caltex and Ampol were rivals in the petroleum industry in Australia.
 However, the two companies were still relatively small compared to other petroleum companies.

 Despite being rivals, the two companies had partnered up previously.
 In 1952, Caltex and Ampol established the West Australian Petroleum Pty Ltd (WAPET) as a joint venture for oil and gas exploration in Western Australia.
 In 1964, Caltex, Ampol and Golden Fleece partnered up to build Australian Lubricating Oil Refinery at Kurnell (not to be confused with the Caltex's nearby Kurnell Refinery).
 The refinery was Australia's first lube oil plant.

 In May 1995, Caltex and Ampol merged their petroleum, refining and marketing assets (i.e. Caltex Oil (Australia) Pty Ltd and Ampol Limited) to form Australian Petroleum Pty Ltd (APPL), owned equally by Pioneer International and Caltex Australia.
 At the time, the merged company held a 28% market share in the petroleum industry.
 Under the merger plan, Pioneer would operate the new company while Caltex would be an investor.
 The Caltex brand was also planned to be retired and replaced by Ampol, but this never eventuated.

 In 1997, Pioneer planned to leave the petroleum industry.
 First, in October 1997, Pioneer announced it would sell its 50% shareholding of APPL to Caltex Australia, finalised on 31 December 1997.
 This resulted in Caltex Australia gaining full ownership of the company and the name change of APPL to Caltex Australia Petroleum Pty Ltd (CAPPL) on 1 January 1998.
 In exchange, Pioneer received 90 million Caltex Australia shares (33.33% stake).
-After the sale, Caltex Australia was owned by 50% owned by Caltex Petroleum Corporation (the global Caltex company) and 16.66% by the public.
+After the sale, Caltex Australia was 50% owned by Caltex Petroleum Corporation (the global Caltex company) and 16.66% by the public.

 Then, in April 1998, Pioneer sold the 90 million Caltex Australia shares through public offering.
 This meant that 50% of Caltex Australia was then owned by the public (ASX shareholders).
 The remainder 50% continued to be owned by Caltex Petroleum Corporation.
 The latter would later become fully owned by Chevron Corporation in 2001.
 The 50% Chevron shareholding and 50% ASX shareholding of Caltex Australia then remained in this composition until 2015.

 As a result of the merger, the WAPET oil and gas exploration joint venture was replaced by Chevron Australia Pty Ltd in February 2000.
 The owners of the Kurnell lube oil refinery, Golden Fleece, Ampol and Caltex, were under the same ownership, and the refinery was later called Caltex Lubricating Oil Refinery.